 Based on the utilization of endospermic activity, they are divided into the following types:

 Albuminous seed: these type of seeds get nutrition from the endosperms and also remains the same during germination

 Exalbuminous seed: these types of seeds completely utilize the functions of the endosperm.
 They are non - endospermic seeds in nature.

 The origin of grass seed or caryopsis is from a monocarpellary ovary with a single ovule and contains the major storing tissue, the endosperm.
 For most grass crop species (i.e. cereals), the value of the crop is largely determined by the endosperm, both in quantitative and qualitative terms.

-When two polar nuclei in the central cell of the embryo sac by one sperm cell nucleus undergo fertilization process they lead to the formation of endosperm.
-The fertilization of the egg cell by the second sperm cell nucleus leads to the formation of secondary embryo i.e 2n.
-Major function of the endosperm is to provide nutrients to the developing and , later , germinating embryo.
+When two polar nuclei in the central cell of the embryo sac by one sperm cell nucleus undergo fertilization process they lead to the formation of the endosperm.
+The fertilization of the egg cell by the second sperm cell nucleus leads to the formation of a secondary embryo i.e 2n.
+The major function of the endosperm is to provide nutrients to the developing and, later, germinating embryo.
 In contrast to many species, including Arabidopsis, the grass endosperm is a persistent seed structure.
-It is the foremost source of calories for human and livestock nutrition and provides the raw material for countless manufactured foods, goods and biofuels.
+It is the foremost source of calories for human and livestock nutrition and provides the raw material for countless manufactured foods, goods, and biofuels.

 For example, wheat endosperm is ground into flour for bread (the rest of the grain is included as well in whole wheat flour), while barley endosperm is the main source for beer production.
 Other examples of endosperm that forms the bulk of the edible portion are coconut "meat" and coconut "water", and corn.